 Discrimination may be explicit, such as when someone uses a racist slur.
 But often it’s hidden or subtle.
 Consider this example.
 You’re a person of colour, sitting in a hospital waiting room for several hours.
 You notice some patients who came in after you are seen before you.
 This might be discrimination.
 But the other patients may have had more urgent medical needs.
 It’s hard to know if your colour factored into your longer wait.
 (Below we walk you through what you’d need to show.)

 Sometimes the systems you interact with can work to discriminate against you.
 This is called systemic discrimination.
 It includes rules, policies, and patterns of behaviour that privilege some groups and disadvantage others.
 There’s well-documented systemic discrimination against Indigenous Peoples in accessing health care in BC.
+We explore this here.

 Under BC law, a health care provider is someone who’s licensed, certified or registered to provide health care.
 Health care is defined broadly, as anything done related to health.
 The list of health care providers is a long one.
 It includes doctors, nurses, dentists, pharmacists, optometrists, massage therapists, physiotherapists, chiropractors, and psychologists, among others.